 Chartered in 1989 by the Board of Trustees of the Quad City Symphony Orchestra Association (QCSO), the Conductor’s Circle was established to clearly identify this select group of donors whose commitment, vision, and concern for the future of the QCSO are demonstrated by their tangible support of its endowment – the Quad City Symphony Trust.

 Membership in the Conductor’s Circle is accorded each friend who makes provision for the QCSO through the Symphony Trust as part of his or her estate planning or who makes a direct gift to the Trust at the current designated level.
-Special designated funds also may be established (with trustee approval) to honor an individual or family name.
+Special designated funds also may be established in consultation with the QCSO to honor an individual or family name.

-Conductor’s Circle members are recognized annually at an event at which the QCSO’s achievements and future plans are reviewed.
+Conductor’s Circle members are invited to an annual event at which the QCSO’s achievements and future plans are reviewed.
 In gratitude for their generosity, members are also given priority reservations to selected Symphony concerts and events.

 The Next Century